-A second type of theory has to do with satisfying God's justice.
+A second type of atonement theory can be called "the retribution theory," and has to do with satisfying God's legalism.
 Some say that "it wasn't Satan who had to be satisfied.
-Rather it was God's justice that had to be satisfied.
-The perfect righteousness of God demanded that someone suffer for sins which had been committed.
-Therefore (according to this theory), Jesus's death on the cross satisfies the justice, the righteousness, of God."
-But this theory has a similar problem: Would God kill Jesus in order to satisfy a harsh and impersonal justice system?
+Rather it was God's legalism, God's so-called justice, that had to be satisfied."
+The perfect retributive justice of God demanded that someone suffer for sins which had been committed.
+Therefore (according to this theory), Jesus's death on the cross satisfies the so-called justice, the so-called righteousness, of God."
+But this theory has a similar problem: Would God kill Jesus in order to satisfy a harsh and impersonal legalistic system?
 That can't be.

-A third theory is the blood theory.
-This theory maintains that "sin-somehow-can be transferred to another's blood.
+A third atonement theory is "the blood theory."
+This theory maintains that "sin -somehow-can be transferred to another's blood.
 The Old Testament sacrificial offerings of lambs and such were designed to be a sort of transference.
 In those ceremonies, the sins of humanity were transferred to the animal and so offered to God and removed from people.
 Thus, sins can be transferred to Jesus's blood because he was a perfect and sinless offering; he was able to take away the sins of the world."

-Alas, as Rene Girard has shown us, this theory runs the risk of perpetuating scapegoat systems.
-When we believe that Jesus's death is just another example of the scapegoat sacrificial system, we perpetuate scapegoating and violence to other innocent people.
-We run the risk of making the cross a sign of violence towards others again.
+Alas, as the sensitive philosopher Rene Girard has shown us, this theory runs the risk of perpetuating the violence of scapegoat systems.
+When we believe that Jesus's death is just another example of the scapegoat sacrificial system, we perpetuate scapegoating and violence done to other innocent people.
+We end up making the cross a sign of violence towards others again.
+Thus, we end up with the cross emblazoned upon banners at lynching scenes.

 Perhaps you recognize the language of these three sorts of theories.
-Elements of each theory appear in our theology and in our liturgy.
+Pieces of each theory appear in our theology, our prayers, our hymns.
 Some of us may believe parts of all of them.

 Let me suggest, however, that none of them captures the essence of what is going on today.
-The cross is not about a legal contract or a heavenly transaction.
+The cross is not about a legal contract, or a heavenly transaction, or the satisfaction of divine retribution.
 It is not "blood for sin."
 We betray the cross if we analyze it in quantifiable and crude transactional terms.
 Good Friday is not an intellectual day, and the cross cannot be fully explained with an intellectual theory.